Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Computational details

 \subsection{Extrapolation of the PW-expansion sums}

-We obtain a coordinate-space contribution as a series in $\kappa$, which should inevitably be truncated at some $|\kappa_{\text{max}}|$.
-To estimate the remainder of the series, we must resort to an extrapolation procedure.
+We obtain a coordinate-space contribution as a PW series in $\kappa$, which should inevitably be truncated at some $|\kappa_{\text{max}}|$.
+The remainder of the series can then be estimated using an extrapolation procedure.
 The extrapolation methods discussed below are applied to all treated coordinate-space contributions.
+Here and in what follows, when discussing partial sums, we will denote by the index $k>0$ the sum of all terms of the PW expansion with $|\kappa|\le k$.

-Here and in what follows, when discussing partial sums, we will denote by $k>0$ the sum of terms of the PW-expansion with $|\kappa| = k$.
-When using the DKB method, the individual contributions strongly depend on the basis-set size $N$, therefore, an extrapolation over this parameter is also required.
-In this case, the most stable results are obtained by first extrapolating with respect to the basis size.
-Let us denote as $S_{k}(N)$ the partial sum obtained for the given basis-set size $N$.
+When using the DKB method, the individual contributions strongly depend on the FBS size $N$, therefore, an extrapolation over this parameter is also required.
+In this case, the most stable results are obtained if one extrapolates with respect to the basis size first.
+Let us denote as $S_{k}(N)$ the partial sum obtained for the given FBS size $N$.
 For each $k$, the extrapolation over $N$ is performed using a non-linear least-squares method using an ansatz of the form:

-where $S_{k}$ is the extrapolated to the infinite basis set partial sum, and $A_k$ and $B_k$ are numerical coefficients.
+where $S_{k}$ are the extrapolated to the infinite basis set partial sums, and $A_k$ and $B_k$ are adjustable numerical coefficients.
 In the GF approach, the sums $S_k$ are obtained directly from the calculations, and this extrapolation is not required.

-To extrapolate over $k$ in both DKB and GF approaches, we implement the following anzatz for the partial sums $S_k$:
+To extrapolate over $k$ in both DKB and GF approaches, we implement three following ansatzes for the partial sums~$S_k$:

-where the parameter $S_\infty$ and coefficients $C_i$ for $i=2 \ldots m$ (with $m$ being typically about $5$) are obtained by a statistical method.
-Namely, we select a random ``kappa'' subset $\{k_i\}_{i=1}^{m}$ a certain number $N_{\text{iter}}=100-1000$ of times.
-An additional condition is imposed that there are no consecutive $k$ in the chosen subset.
-We then construct and solve the system of $m$ linear equations of the form
+where the parameter $S_\infty$ and coefficients $C_i$ for $i=2, \ldots, m$ (with $m$ being $4$, $5$ and $6$) are obtained by a kind of statistical method.
+Namely, for each $m$, $N_{\text{iter}}$ times a subset of $k$'s, $\{k_i\}_{i=1}^{m}$, is randomly selected.
+The parameter $N_{\text{iter}}$ is fixed by the condition that all possible subsets are considered for the largest $m$ ($m=6$).
+For each element of the above subsets we construct and solve the system of $m$ linear equations of the form